tests-always-included/mr-fusion/README.md

 Configuring
 -----------

-To see the configuration files for Mr. Fusion, you must first go to the `fusion` branch in your repository.
+To see the configuration files for Mr. Fusion, you must first go to the `mr-fusion` branch in your repository.

-    git checkout fusion
+    git checkout mr-fusion

+If you prefer to name your `mr-fusion` branch another name, you can do that with an environment variable (`MR_FUSION_BRANCH`).
+You will need to use this environment variable every time you invoke Mr. Fusion.

+    MR_FUSION_BRANCH=another_branch mr-fusion ....

 From here you will see a `config` and `branches.ini`.